epicrop

 Predict bacterial blight

-exactly the same manner.
-You provide them with weather data and an
+same manner.
+You provide them with weather data and an emergence date,

-values associated with the model.
-See the help file for
+with the model.
+See the help file for SEIR()

 # Predict bacterial blight intensity for the year 2000 wet season at IRRI